 - Sprinkle the reserved crumb topping over the apples, pressing down lightly.

 - Bake for 25-30 minutes, or until the topping is golden brown.
-Remove the bars from the oven and let them cool completely at room temperature, about 2 hours.
+Remove the bars from the oven and let them cool completely at room temperature, for about 2 hours.

 - For best results, place in the refrigerator for 2 hours before cutting.